SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Official style guide/best practices
 PEP 8|Python

-## import/export
+## modules

+The main purpose of modules is encapsulation.
-A module is as self-contained set of code, most commonly in a single file of code.
+A module is as self-contained set of code.
+Most commonly, a module is defined by each code file.
+In Rust, modules are instead defined manually via mod <name> { ... }
 Packages and modules are sometimes synonyms. conta
 In python, a package is a collection of modules (and perhaps other packages).